tensorflow/docs/site/en/tutorials/model_optimization/post_training_quantization.md

   Pre-trained frozen graph for resnet-v2-101 is available at the [Tensorflow Lite model repository](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/lite/g3doc/models.md).

-We can convert the frozen graph to a TFLite flatbuffer with quantization by:
+We can convert the frozen graph to a TensorFlow Lite flatbuffer with quantization by:

 ```
 import tensorflow as tf